Princeton High School (Ohio)

-Princeton High School is a public, co-educational high school in Sharonville, Ohio, United States.
+Princeton High School is a public high school in Sharonville, Ohio, United States.
 The school is a part of the Princeton City School District.

 Princeton High School offers grades nine through twelve, educating students from the Cincinnati metropolitan area communities of Evendale, Glendale, Lincoln Heights, Springdale, Sharonville, Woodlawn, Heritage Hill and portions of Blue Ash, Deerfield Township, West Chester Township, and Springfield Township since its establishment in 1955.

 Princeton High School is near the intersection of interstates 75 and 275 at 100 Viking Way.

 History

 Princeton High School was established in 1955 and graduated its first class in 1959.
 In 1955, the school districts of Woodlawn, Glendale, Springdale, Crescentville, Sharonville, Runyan, Stewart and Evendale consolidated to form the Princeton City School District.
 The name was taken from the prevalent PR phone prefix used in the area and from Princeton Pike.
 Princeton High School was built on its current site in 1957-58.

-In 1970, the Ohio State Board of Education merged the predominantly white Princeton High School and the predominantly black Lincoln Heights High School, bringing Princeton City School District to its current boundaries.
-In 2010, plans were introduced to build a campus that would house both Princeton High School and the Princeton Community Middle School.
-The New Campus opened in 2014.
+The Ohio State Board of Education merged the predominantly white Princeton High School and the predominantly black Lincoln Heights High School in 1970, bringing Princeton City School District to its current boundaries.

+Plans were introduced in 2010 to build a new campus that would house both Princeton High School and the Princeton Community Middle School.
+The new campus opened in 2014.